The University of Alabama Center for Economic Development

 Alabama tourism promoters were quick to master the development of the trails package.
 It began big with golf but rolls on to include brisket, birds and the biggest tour track of rivers in the country.

-Founded in 1987 The University of Alabama Center for Economic Development (UACED) directed by Nisa Miranda, serves as a gateway to technical assistance resources at The University of Alabama.
+Chartered by the Board of Trustees of The University of Alabama System in 1989, The University of Alabama Center for Economic Development (UACED), directed by Nisa Miranda, serves as a coordinating business outreach unit for the resources and expertise of existing centers, bureaus, and institutes on economic development.
 Through the utilization of professional staff and customized project teams, UACED assists communities, agencies and organizations to take an “asset based” planning approach to economic development opportunities.